LernerLab/GuPPy/README.md

 ```
 cd path_to_file
 ```
+ - Ex: cd /Users/LernerLab/Desktop/GuPPy-main/GuPPy

 8. Lastly, execute the following command to open the GuPPy User Interface:
 ```
 panel serve --show savingInputParameters.ipynb
 ```
-GuPPy is now officially downloaded and ready to use!
+<b> GuPPy is now officially downloaded and ready to use! <b>

 - The full instructions along with detailed descriptions of each step to run the GuPPy tool is on [Github Wiki Page](https://github.com/LernerLab/GuPPy/wiki).